Stratford TMD: Shunt turns

 A shunt turn is where a shunting locomotive is allocated to shunting a yard or set of sidings.
 Some shunt turns required 'trip' working between yards or sidings.
 As well as covering the numerous goods yards throughout East London other shunting turns included Liverpool Street station pilots, Thornton Fields Carriage Sidings, Temple Mills yard, Stratford Locomotive Works, Temple Mills Wagon works and London docks.

 Stratford Works

 Stratford men worked running in turns for locomotives returned to traffic (or indeed new) at the adjacent locomotive works.
 In the 1920s tender engines worked to Broxbourne and tank engines to Enfield Town.
 In the 1950s coaching stock trains were worked to Spelbrook on the main line to Cambridge.

 The site today

 The site today is occupied by Stratford International station and a shopping centre called Westfield Stratford City.
 A commemorative plaque was unveiled on the site on 10 July 2012 featuring a 30A shedplate and Stratford cockney sparrow in its design and acknowledging the history of the site.
-On the day of the unveiling, 200 former Stratford drivers were present at the event and today the position the plaque occupies is the same spot were drivers would sign on for the day.
+On the day of the unveiling, 200 former Stratford drivers were present at the event and today the position the plaque occupies is the same spot where drivers would sign on for the day.